 - The launch of Warwick Institute of Engagement

 Engagement is about universities working with those outside academia to share research, collaborate on ideas, and make knowledge accessible to all.
 It is about inviting in more voices, and being a role model for the next generation.
 Through it both we and our audiences gain valuable interaction and dialogue – working together for a fairer (and arguably better) society.

 This work is at the core of Warwick’s philosophy.
+In the first Knowledge Exchange Framework (KEF) report we were delighted that Warwick placed in the top 10% of English higher education institutes for “Public and community engagement”, and the top 20% for “Working with business.”
 The Institute has been created to take this work further – expanding on our traditional public engagement values, and blending engagement into our student experience.
 Training the next generation with valuable skills and opportunities, whilst championing our engagement leaders, and making space for the value of engagement to be recognised.